 Selection and eligibility

 The residency is open to contemporary artists working in all disciplines, however one must note the restricted facilities.
-Emerging and mid career artists involved in high quality art practice who have not had the opportunity to work in London before are prioritised.
+Please explore Gasworks website to get a sense of the variety of practices that have been supported by Gasworks in the past.
+Emerging and mid-career artists involved in high quality art practice who have not had the opportunity to work in London before are prioritised.

 Applying artists should have a good level of spoken English, and should feel comfortable engaging in artistic discussions in English.

 A decision will be made in liaison with the Inlaks Shivdasani Foundation and the Charles Wallace India Trust.
-The artists will be notified by the end of December 2012.
+The artists will be notified at the beginning of October 2013.

 We prefer digital applications in PDF or Word format.
-If your application requires more than one email in order to be delivered successfully due to the size of the files, please send it via www.wetransfer.com (or similar).
 Please note, there is a 10MB limit on each email sent to us.
+If your application requires more than one email in order to be delivered successfully due to the size of the files, please send it via dropbox (or similar file transfer service).

 There is no application form.
 Please read the information about Gasworks International Residency Programme carefully (linked above) and then please send:

-1. An artist's statement describing your practice and areas of interest in your work (250 word max)
+1. An artist's statement describing your practice and areas of interest in your work (no more than 250 words)

-2. A minimum of 10 images of recent work in ONE concise PDF-file or as several jpeg-files, with captions and a short description if necessary.
-Postal applications are also accepted but please do not send originals.
+2. A minimum of 10 images of recent work preferably in ONE concise PDF-file or if this is not possible, as several jpeg-files, including captions and a short description if necessary.

 3. A curriculum vitae